 How do I get the cheapest and best life insurance and critical illness quotes?

-We have personally vetted the services of a specialist insurance broker* where the advisers will guide you through every step of the application process and best of all, they guarantee the very best price.
+We have personally vetted the services of a specialist life insurance broker* where the advisers will guide you through every step of the application process and best of all, they guarantee the very best price.
 The firm enjoys preferential rates due to its size and so it can guarantee to beat any quote, but more importantly, as it is independent, it can offer a personally tailored service and make recommendations based on your own circumstances.

 To speak to an adviser, with no obligation to take things further, just fill in the form via the above link.